-- a A matter personal to a member of staff that is being considered by a meeting of Council OR the Finance and Corporate Governance Committee is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the Mayor or, if he is not available, the Deputy Mayor of absence occasioned by illness or other reason and that person shall report such absence to the Finance and Corporate Governance Committee at its next meeting. - c The Mayor and chairman of the Finance and Corporate Governance Committee or in his absence, the Deputy Mayor shall upon a resolution conduct a review of the performance and annual appraisal of the work of the Town Clerk.
-The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the Finance and Corporate Governance Committee. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the Mayor or in his absence, the Deputy Mayor in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Finance and Corporate Governance Committee - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by Town Clerk relates to the Mayor or Deputy Mayor, this shall be communicated to another member of the Finance and Corporate Governance Committee, which shall be reported back and progressed by resolution of the Finance and Corporate Governance Committee.

-- f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).
+- a A matter personal to a member of staff that is being considered by a meeting of Staffing Committee is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the Mayor or, if they are not available, the Deputy Mayor of absence occasioned by illness or other reason and that person shall report such absence to Staffing Committee at its next meeting. - c The Mayor and Chair of the Staffing Committee or in their absence the Deputy Mayor shall upon a resolution conduct a review of the performance and annual appraisal of the work of the Town Clerk.
+The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the Staffing Committee. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the Mayor or in their absence, the Deputy Mayor of in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Staffing Committee. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the Town Clerk relates to the Mayor or Deputy Mayor, this shall be communicated to another member of Staffing Committee], which shall be reported back and progressed by resolution of the Staffing Committee. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).